 '[Mentor Kikia] also indicated that families are attempting "manoeuvres" now in order to receive lower sentences such as having their minors to pose as the perpetrators.
 In his 2011 report, Philip Alston noted that "A number of interlocutors also raised concerns about the impact of corruption in the justice system on charges and sentencing for blood feud-related killings.
 There is at least a widely held perception that bribing a judge may result in a lower sentence.
 Bribing a prosecutor was also seen as a means of reducing the potential charge from that for blood feuds,..."
 Also according to latest (2017) annual Trust in Governance Opinion poll (organized by IDM in Albania), more than half of the citizens are still not satisfied with judiciary services (66%) (along with employment services (78%), and with social welfare services (60%)).
 'Multiple interlocutors stated that the judiciary remains the weak point and they especially stressed the issue of corruption at the level of the judiciary.
 Liljana Luani believed that families "pay to avoid heavy sentences".
 She claimed that she has knowledge of many perpetrators who live freely because lawyers, judges and prosecutors were bribed to avoid heavy sentences.
 She hoped that the reforms of the judiciary and the vetting system will solve the problem.
 A representative from Operazione Colomba also said that judges can be bribed, although she acknowledged that a lot has been done to counter this in recent years.
 She also claimed that judges can be bribed in order to release convicted blood feud murderers before they have served their sentence.
 Large sums of money are collected abroad or via the criminal circuits for this purpose.
-Mila claimed that there is a lot of "dirty money from prostitution and drugs business" and that judges can be bribed.
+Mila claimed that there is a lot of &lt;sup>70 Cedoca, COI Focus, Section 5.2, 29 June 2017, url "dirty money from prostitution and drugs business" and that judges can be bribed.

 'Professor Gjuraj claimed that poor citizens are not able to bribe a judge.
 He claimed that only those who have strong ties with politics are able to influence court decisions.
 "Hence the importance of the vetting process and the decriminalization law."
-According to Mentor Kikia, judges can be bribed, yet he believed this only occurs rarely in cases of blood feud."

-7.6 Prosecutions and sentences

-- 7.6.1 The Cedoca report 2017 noted that, 'The local prosecutors stated that court proceedings and convictions under article 83(a) [Serious threat for hakmarrja, revenge or gjakmarrja, blood feud] and 83(b) [incitement to gjakmarrja] are very rare.
+According to Mentor Kikia, judges can be bribed, yet he believed this only occurs rarely in cases of blood feud.'
+7.5.2 In May 2016, Al Jazeera reported on blood feuds, stating, '[...] well-off murderers who can afford to pay the judge often see their sentences reduced.
+According to unofficial reports, a little over \$6,000 will secure a year's reduction.'
+Back to Contents 7.6 Prosecutions and sentences - 7.6.1 The Cedoca report 2017 noted that, 'The local prosecutors stated that court proceedings and convictions under article 83(a) [Serious threat for hakmarrja, revenge or gjakmarrja, blood feud] and 83(b) [incitement to gjakmarrja] are very rare.
 They argue that a confined family never declares before the prosecutor or the police that they have received threats.
-"If they do not declare, measures cannot be taken."
-56 - 7.6.2 The Cedoca report 2017 noted that in 2016, there were 7 Registered procedures under article 83(a) and 1 conviction.
-There were none under article 83(b)57. - 7.6.3 The Cedoca report 2017 stated:
+"If they do not declare, measures cannot be taken." - 7.6.2 The Cedoca report 2017 noted that in 2016, there were 7 Registered procedures under article 83(a) and 1 conviction.
+There were none under article 83(b). - 7.6.3 The Cedoca report 2017 stated: